thenamangoyal/data-structures/assignment3/Readme.txt

 *Complie the code using
 make

-*Run multiple search using linear probing
+*Run single search using linear probing
 ./q2 <search_string> <code_no> <value_no>
 value_no and code_no are optioanl and by default 2.

+*Run single search using separate chaining
+./q2-chain <search_string> <code_no> <value_no>
+value_no and code_no are optioanl and by default 2.

-*Run multiple search using separate chaining ./q2-chain <search_string> <code_no> <value_no>
+*Run single search using optimised linear probing ./q2-optimise <search_string> <code_no> <value_no>
 value_no and code_no are optioanl and by default 2.

 *You can clean the program using